 What else can I add to this bark candy?

-You can add other types of nuts, dried fruit, additional types of chocolate,
+You can add other types of nuts, dried fruit, additional types of chocolate, caramel bits, pieces of candy, and top with a white chocolate drizzle.
+The possibilities are quite endless with bark candy.

 How should I package this candy for gift giving?